 Water Is Not Enough

-For the controls, the numbers essentially double.
+For the controls, who drank less, the numbers essentially double.

 More is wrong than water could right.

 Note that both curves showing the fraction of patients who formed one or more new stones flatten over time, so my extrapolation from five to ten years by doubling is perhaps overly large.
 If you like multiply the five year rate by 1.8 or even 1.5 to allow for a falling relapse rate and the results still predict too many stones.

 The trial enrolled patients who had formed only one calcium stone.
 All had formed calcium oxalate stones.
 But the stone analysis used chemical means not infrared spectroscopy, so to a modern eye stone ascertainment seems questionable.
 Some might have had calcium phosphate stones.

 Because stones in kidneys would mean more than one, they excluded all who had them.
 But their means of exclusion was simple x rays not CT scans.
 So small stones could have hidden in kidneys undetected.

 These patients had produced only one detected stone.
 Even so water alone in even so copious a volume as to produce 2.6 liters of urine a day left 12 people free to make one or more new stones in five years.
 What about treatment outcomes in people who had more than one stone, even those who received multiple treatments including medications?
 Might they not fare even worse despite treatment?

 We have data only for those people whose calcium stones did not arise from any known systemic disease – so called idiopathic calcium stone formers.
 But for them we have multiple prospective randomized controlled trials whose data can tell us how well treatments can prevent more new stones.